goatsbeard ‘Misty Lace’

 Aruncus ‘Misty Lace’ (goatsbeard ‘Misty Lace’) is a shrub-like perennial that has attractive and long-lasting foliage as well as plentiful feathery, white flowers.

 Able to tolerate hot and humid summers, this plant prefers medium to wet soils in full sun or partial shade.
-Aruncus ‘Misty Lace’ blooms in early to mid summer and after the flowers fade the deep green, fern-like foliage will remain.
+Aruncus ‘Misty Lace’ blooms in early to mid summer, but this plant continues to add interest to the garden long after its blooms fade.
+Its dark green, fern-like foliage remains until frost, and its arching seedheads persist throughout winter.
+This cultivar is compact and tidy.

 Average Flowering Time